testarnyttnamn/testnamemaster/docs/source/example.rst

     # equivalent to the updated yaml file produced by the shell invocation
     # samples: a sampler object, with a sampler.products()
     # being a dictionary of results.
-    # For the mcmc sampler, the dictionary contains only one chain under the key sampler.
+    # For the mcmc sampler, the dictionary contains only one chain under the key 'sampler'.

     info_updated, samples = run(info)